exercism/problem-specifications/exercises/luhn/description.md

 numbers, such as credit card numbers and Canadian Social Insurance Numbers.

-The task is to write a function that checks if a given string is valid.
+The task is to check if a given string is valid.

 Validating a Number
 ------